top of page

 -

-What are accommodations like?You will be living with one or two other participants from the expedition, in the home of a local family.
+What are accommodations like?Accommodations vary depending on the expedition but may include hotels, eco-lodges, research stations and homestays.
+What are homestays?
+Participants of the Las Nubes Expedition will be living in homestays with local families.
+Two or three individuals will stay with each family.
 Homes may be rustic, but you will have all the basics, including internet.
 All participating homestay families have experience hosting people from abroad and are excited to share their customs with you.

 -

-Do I have to speak Spanish?All expeditions will be led in English, but your homestay family will likely only speak Spanish.
+Do I have to speak Spanish?All expeditions will be led in English but many people you meet along the way will only speak Spanish.
 We will teach you key phrases in Spanish at the beginning of the trip, but it may be useful to use a translator like Google Translate.
-It’s not a problem if you don’t speak Spanish as long as you are respectful and make an effort to communicate with your host family in other ways.
+It’s not a problem if you don’t speak Spanish as long as you are respectful and make an effort to communicate in other ways.
 It’s all part of the learning experience!

 -